 What is a recruitment strategy?

-A recruitment strategy is a plan that details the different steps a company will take to find, attract, hire, and onboard skilled workers.
+A recruitment strategy is a plan that sets out the different steps a company will take to find, attract, hire, and onboard skilled workers.
 Businesses use different recruitment methods to attract qualified staff, usually determined by the type of role trying to be filled.

-The first step to developing a recruitment strategy involves clearly defining your recruitment goals and setting specific objectives for each stage of the recruitment life cycle.
+The first step to developing a recruitment strategy is to clearly define your recruitment goals and set specific objectives for each stage of the recruitment life cycle.

 Agencies often use the recruitment life cycle to describe their approach to hiring.
 However, full-cycle recruiting is also a model that can be valuable to small business owners who plan to manage their entire recruitment process in-house.